 Homogenized milk, UHT long life milk and soy milk can make cheese that does not require rennet but tends towards a low fat cheese.
 Dried milk can also be used but you may have to add in cream to improve the ability of the milk to produce a better cheese.

-Vegetarians can use soy milk, almond milk, coconut milk and other suitable alternatives
+Vegetarians and vegans can use soy milk, almond milk, coconut milk and other suitable alternatives

 How much milk do I use to make cheese?

 - An average amount of ten litres milk produces approx 1kg hard cheese, four good sized camembert or four feta cheeses

 - 5 litres milk would equate to approx 0.5kg hard cheese and 500gms feta or fresh mozzarella

 - 2 litres milk will produce approx 500gms cream cheese

 - Do not forget that you can obtain fresh ricotta from the whey produced when making your main cheese